cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 The `error` return, the second object returned in an ABCI method e.g., `(*abcitypes.[Method_Name]Response, error)`, is utilized in situations involving unrecoverable errors.

 All ABCI methods return errors.
-An error in any of these methods represents a critical issue that CometBFT has no reasonable way to handle.
+An error returned in any of these methods represents a critical issue that CometBFT has no reasonable way to handle.
 Therefore, if there is an error in one of these methods, CometBFT will crash to ensure that an operator safely handles the error.